Chichen Itza - New Seven Wonders of the World

 Beyond the Chichen Itza, there is also a wealth of other diverse things to see and do in the area that aren’t to be missed.
 For the wildlife lovers amongst you, this area is host to some amazing birdlife and there are countless birdwatching opportunities available to tourists.
 If you’re looking for a relaxing day, you can head to the Yaxkin Spa for beauty treatments and rituals based around Mayan traditions.
 There are even cenotes, which is a perfect place to take a dip in the shade after a long day in the sun, it’s also a photographer’s dream.
 Finally, you can even attend several music, dance and theatre performances at Chichen Itza during the spring equinox (March 19-21), known as the Descendent of Kukulcan.

 It is an hour and half drive from most places in the Riviera Maya and not a lot interesting on the way.
 Take plenty of water, there isn't much shade.
 It will take you at least 2 or 3 hours to see the main features of the site.
 We have a video made by Abel, the guide that we used.
 He was knowledgeable and had a great sense of humor.
 We met him at the gate and he did a fantastic job.
 You should make sure you know much time your fee is buying you.
 Our tour was only one and half hours.
 It was fabulous, but wish we had arranged for a bit more time.
 2 or 2 1/2 hours would be better.
 He even taught us a cool new trick using the iPhone panorama feature.
 If you want to know how we did it, here is a link to the panorama trick with the iPhone.
 Notice that the four of us appear twice in the same photo!

 This should be enough info to get your interest and help you get there.
+If you want to see a bunch of photos check out our Chichen Itza photo gallery in our personal travel blog. .
 Enjoy Chichen Itza, one of the New Seven Wonders of the World